 After spending so much time in a media blackout, we finally get to see what Zepher were concentrating on.
 Their ZX is a bold statement of their new priority.
-Putting a new spin on the unusual visual style carried over from their civil craft, this ship was a huge suprise for the company’s small but enthusiastic fanbase.
+Putting a new spin on the unusual visual style carried over from their civil ship, this ship was a huge suprise for the company’s small but enthusiastic fanbase.

-The ship’s stature belies it’s impressive handling and the shielding technology is exceptional, allowing the craft to easily trade blows with even CEN-R’s impressive effort.
+The ship’s stature belies it’s impressive handling and the shielding technology is exceptional, allowing the ship to easily trade blows with even CEN-R’s impressive effort.
 With Zepher’s new young pilot ‘Yucchan’ (real name undisclosed) proving very popular in AG circles, it’s expected that Zepher are going to become a household name on track.

 Zepher’s ZY is the logical evoloution of it’s predecessor, building on their design study and taking the classic Zepher styling forward in new directions.
-The ship’s exterior design has been reimagined, with a new unsealed shell that shows off the craft’s powerful chassis and adds some definite muscle to the ship’s appearance.
+The ship’s exterior design has been reimagined, with a new unsealed shell that shows off the ships powerful chassis and adds some definite muscle to the ship’s appearance.

 While the same elements are visible in the design, the internal structure has been completely revamped.
-A now-combined powerplant and thruster turbine improves the ship’s top speed, while a move from one central modular AG-device to two improved, specialised models gives the craft another boost to it’s handling.
+A now-combined powerplant and thruster turbine improves the ship’s top speed, while a move from one central modular AG-device to two improved, specialised models gives the ship another boost to it’s handling.
 Clever changes have been made to the powerplant that incorporates energy recovery techniques, and this powerplant assists an all-new shielding technology, putting the ship on par with Helios as one of the toughest teams on track.

 The focus on shielding and handling improvements means the thrust technology itself is not the best; but when the ship has an almost impenetrable hull, very little can slow it.